 These are by far the most popular with students as no payments are due while they are attending school, as long as requirements for part-time or full-time status are being met.
 As you may recall, there are two types of deferred student loans offered by the federal government, the subsidized and unsubsidized loans.

 Subsidized Loan – This loan does not accrue interest while you are in school.
 Interest accrual does not begin until 6 months after you leave school.
-Making payments while in school may not be wise, especially if you have other loans outstanding that are accruing interest.
+Making payments while in school may not be where early payments are best applied, especially if you have other loans outstanding that are accruing interest.
 Focus on loans with accruing interest first if you have some money to repay while in school.

 - Unsubsidized Loan – This loan does accrue interest while you are in school.
 Therefore, 6 months after you leave school, you will be expected to make monthly payments towards the balance borrowed in addition to the interest that accrued while you were in school.
 If you have money that can be paid to this loan while in school, any payments you make will help to reduce your monthly payment amount when your official repayment begins.
 Contributing only a small amount can make a difference, such as $25 or $50.